Now Open! Water Works Park and Pavilion

-Come enjoy the sweeping views and places to gather and play on the grounds of the newly-opened Water Works at Mill Ruins Park.
-The pavilion and restaurant – Owámni by The Sioux Chef – will open later this summer.
+Come enjoy the sweeping views and places to gather and play and restore and refresh at Water Works Park and Pavilion.
+The pavilion and restaurant – Owámni by The Sioux Chef – are open!
+Scroll below for links, details, and photo/video galleries.

 The park and pavilion were conceived through years of engagement with community and are designed to reveal layers of untold stories, in acknowledgement of the location as both the birthplace of the city’s milling history and a spiritual place that has shaped cultural and economic connections for Indigenous people.